 Toptal is a marketplace for top iOS developers, engineers, programmers, coders, architects, and consultants.
-Top companies and start-ups choose Toptal iOS freelancers for their mission-critical software projects.
+Top companies and startups can hire Toptal dedicated (full-time), hourly, or part-time iOS freelancers for their mission-critical software projects.

 SerbiaFreelance iOS Developer at Toptal Since November 1, 2015